rajpkr/Guess-Number-Game/README.md

 # GuessNumberGame

 ## Description
-A simple Java console application where users guess a randomly generated number.
+"GuessNumberGame" is a simple and interactive Java console application where users try to guess a randomly generated number between 1 and 100.
+The game provides feedback on whether the user's guess is too high, too low, or correct, encouraging iterative guessing until the correct number is found.
+This fun and educational game helps improve problem-solving skills and understanding of basic control flow in Java.

 ## How to Play
 1. The program will generate a random number between 1 and 100.